Authentic New Orleans style bread pudding with whiskey sauce made with bread, milk, eggs, sugar, and spices. So incredibly delicious!

 Instructions

-- In another bowl, whisk together the eggs, milk, brown sugar, vanilla, cinnamon, nutmeg and salt.
-Pour over the bread and gently stir to combine.
+- In a separate bowl, whisk together the eggs, milk, brown sugar, vanilla, cinnamon, nutmeg, and salt until well combined.

 Notes